 Tsunami Explorer Scout Unit

-2nd Bognor are partnered with Tsunami Explorers, this does not mean that all members must move up to Tsunami, but we hold a strong relationship with the unit and many of our members choose to move up to Tsunami, to continue their Scouting.
+2nd Bognor is partnered with Tsunami Explorers, this does not mean that all members must move up to Tsunami, but we hold a strong relationship with the unit and many of our members choose to move up to Tsunami, to continue their Scouting.
 For the remainder of the page, we will be speaking about Tsunami Explorers.

-We offer a weekly programme alongside weekend events such as paintballing, ice skating and community volunteering, the programme varies every year but will cover the main aspects of Explorer Scouting:
+We offer a weekly programme alongside weekend events such as paintballing, ice skating, and community volunteering, the programme varies every year but will cover the main aspects of Explorer Scouting:

 - Survival Skills

 - Peer-Led Nights Away